 Some are religious.
 They don’t drink, they dress traditionally, they’ll marry other Muslims.
 They are all rich, but some are richer than others.
 My closest friends were the poorest of the wealthy.
 In Pakistan, there is no middle class.
 There are tiers of posh, tiers of poor.
 There is the one, and the Others.

 The religious girl would take the train alone from Karachi to Lahore, would wedge against strangers in the filthy, open air ferry to Manora, the propellers churning fuel all around.
 That ferry was unlike any American ferry I’ve known.
 It was this motorized canoe, overloaded with passengers, and we were all one with the fumes and the raw sewage and the murky water.
-Some woman who wet her dupatta and rubbed her baby’s face.
+One woman who wet her dupatta and rubbed her baby’s face.
 And this girl, my friend, bought some dough to feed the birds, or the fish, I can’t remember, and she handed me half the ball.
 This girl will go to Canada for grad school, will speak better than I do in my native tongue, will choose her path deliberately, even if her path will ultimately be a traditional marriage with children.

 I don’t mind if you’re square, as long as you’re active.
 Active is alive.

-Last week I wrote a cover story about the controversy surrounding the relocation of a V.A. treatment center, from one neighborhood to another in downtown Little Rock.
+Last week I wrote a story about the controversy surrounding the relocation of a V.A. treatment center, from one neighborhood to another in downtown Little Rock.
 The center has been largely effective at getting homeless vets with substance abuse problems into rehab and permanent housing.
 The place needs more space, but for a decade now, each time they seek to move, they run straight into bureaucratic roadblocks.
 Largely, it’s a “not in my backyard” phenomena, made even meaner and more outrageous because the area in question has belonged to the homeless, has been their neighborhood (and still very much is their neighborhood) for much longer than it’s belonged to the handful of yuppies revitalizing a few of the gorgeous, old houses.
 If you can’t take true diversity folks, stay in the ‘burbs!

 Anyhow, here’s my story.